Blue Monkey (film)

-Blue Monkey is a 1987 Canadian horror film directed by William Fruet and starring Steve Railsback, Gwynyth Walsh, Don Lake, Sandy Webster, and Helen Slayton-Hughes.
+Blue Monkey is a 1987 Canadian horror film directed by William Fruet and starring Steve Railsback, Gwynyth Walsh, Susan Anspach, Don Lake, Sandy Webster, Helen Slayton-Hughes, and John Vernon.
 The film centers on a group of doctors trapped in a quarantined hospital as a giant insect-like creature begins to spread a deadly infection.
 The film was released on VHS by March 31, 1988.
 It received mostly negative reviews upon its release.
 It was released in some foreign markets as "Insect".

 Plot

 Marwellia Harbison is an eccentric old woman who owns a greenhouse.
 Handyman Fred Adams stops by to do some work on the light fixtures and comments on how one of her plants is drooping.
 It is an odd-looking plant with yellow flowers.
 According to Marwella, it came from a newly formed volcanic island off the coast of Micronesia.
 Its current state happened overnight, and Marwella is at a loss to explain what could have caused it.

 Fred inexplicably hurts himself on the plant as though he pricked his finger on a thorn.
 However, Marwella claims the plant has no thorns, and neither she nor Fred can figure out what could have pricked him.
 Nevertheless, he seems okay, and after bidding Marwella goodbye, he walks out to his truck, after which he immediately starts feeling strange and collapses.
 Marwella calls the paramedics.
 Fred is taken by ambulance to the Hill Valley Hospital with a very high fever.
 On call are Doctors Rachel Carson and Judith Glass, who are astonished to see that the man has already developed gangrene where he pricked his finger.
 Their attention is taken away from Fred when police detective Jim Bishop brings his partner in with a bad gunshot wound.
 The two had been involved in a stakeout that went poorly, and Jim's partner got shot at point-blank range.
 However, Rachel is confident that he should be okay with surgery.

 In the adjacent bed, Fred begins convulsing and winds up vomiting an insect pupa out of his mouth, after which he seems to stabilize.
 The pupa is hurriedly contained in a bell jar in the hospital's in-house laboratory.
 Rachel is concerned that whatever Fred had might be contagious and orders mandatory checkups of everyone, including Jim.
 When Jim comes back clean of any mysterious parasitic insects, Rachel decides to show him around the hospital, including their high-tech research facility, where they are testing out new and powerful surgical lasers.
 Attempts to x-ray the pupa prove futile, so it is decided to slice it open.
 In doing so, the doctors unleash a particularly feisty insect-like creature, but with Jim's help, they get it contained.